kvnloughead/multiclipboard/blog.md

-Walking through the multiclipboard project [here](https://automatetheboringstuff.com/2e/appendixb/).
+Walking through the multiclipboard project [here](https://automatetheboringstuff.com/2e/chapter6/) with updates in chapter 9.